idelchi/aggr/README.md

 # aggr

-A tool to aggregate and unpack files from directories
+A tool to filter and aggregate files into a single text file.

 ---